-Check the axle alignment, parallelism, and thrust angle measurements for the rear drive axles.
-Use the applicable procedure and specifications in Group 35 of the Recreational Vehicle Chassis Workshop Manual.
+Check the axle alignment, parallelism, and thrust angle measurements for the rear axle.
+Use the applicable procedure and specifications in Group 35 of the Recreational Vehicle Chassis Workshop Manual, or take the vehicle to an authorized Freightliner dealer.

 Toe-In Inspection